 - Use a thermometer to check the steak’s internal temperature.
 A thermometer will let you know the steak is done and cooked just how you like it.
 The USDA recommends an internal temperature of 145 degrees when cooking steak .

 - Let the shell steak rest after cooking for about five minutes.
-This lets the juices distribute evenly throughout the cut, so you get a better and even flavor.
+That lets the juices distribute evenly throughout the cut, so you get a better and even flavor.

 - Let the thickness of the shell steak decide the cooking time.
-One-inch strip steak should be cooked for about two minutes per side on a 500-degree grill if you want a medium-rare steak.
+If you want a medium-rare steak, a one-inch strip steak should be cooked for about two minutes per side on a 500-degree grill.
 Of course, cooking time is also influenced by how done you want the steak to be and the cooking method.